Yoga Isn’t Just Stretching

 Yoga can be practiced by any level of exerciser, at any age.
 Physiotherapists, personal trainers, Pilates instructors, and even NFL players utilize yoga poses to help strengthen their bodies and increase their cardiovascular systems.

-With the wide variety of exercises available, you are sure to find a program varied enough to keep your interest and challenging enough for you see some of the results listed here.
+With the wide variety of exercises available, you are sure to find a program varied enough to keep your interest and challenging enough for you to see some of the results listed here.

 Not sure where to start?
-Try our 20 minute full-body yoga and Pilates workout here!
+Try our 20-minute full-body yoga and Pilates workout here!